CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3(ms-innovation).md

 ## Summary

-In this exercise, you have built your own HR/Payroll copilot locally ,integrated Azure Cognitive Search with your Application and deployed the HR/Payroll Copilot application to Azure.
+In this exercise, you have built and tested an HR/Payroll copilot application locally by configuring and running it with Azure OpenAI and Cognitive Search settings.
+They then integrated Azure Cognitive Search by setting up data sources, indexes, and vector fields.
+Finally, they deployed the application to Azure, authenticated with Azure, and used deployment commands to provision resources and launch the app.
+The lab concluded with the successful deployment and verification of the application on Azure.

-### You have successfully completed the lab
+### You have successfully completed the lab >> CLick on Next.